Divesh-Otwani/better-bionic-workshop/README.md

 # better-bionic-workshop

-> Update on 2/11/18: I've fallen behind.
-This will be done by thursday 2/15/18
-> Check this after then :}

 This is a collection of examples to help bico students learn a tool called dash which helps you